 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its niche around the Pulumi Automation API and programmatic infrastructure management.
-It provides rich trigger terms covering both high-level use cases and specific API constructs, making it easy for Claude to select appropriately.
-The only minor note is that it lacks a brief 'what it does' summary before the trigger guidance — it jumps straight into 'when to load' — but the trigger scenarios themselves implicitly convey the capabilities well.
+This is a strong skill description that clearly defines a specific niche (Pulumi Automation API and programmatic infrastructure orchestration), provides rich trigger terms that users would naturally use, and explicitly states when the skill should be loaded.
+The only minor note is that it lacks a concise 'what it does' summary sentence before the trigger guidance, but the trigger scenarios themselves implicitly convey the capabilities well.

 | Dimension | Reasoning | Score |